THE RED WAGON

 Stay yoked.

-And let Christ carry the weight.
+And let Christ carry

 You don’t need more strength — you need to release the handle.